siku2/script.service.sponsorblock/README.md

 This is an **unofficial** port of the [SponsorBlock](https://sponsor.ajay.app/) browser extension.
 It works as an extension to the [YouTube Plugin](https://github.com/anxdpanic/plugin.video.youtube).

-Once installed, the add-on will automatically skip sponsor segments in all YouTube videos you watch.
+Once installed, the add-on will automatically skip sponsor segments in all YouTube and Invidious videos you watch.

-For a detailed explanation of how SponsorSkip works please visit the [offical website](https://sponsor.ajay.app/).
+For a detailed explanation of how SponsorBlock works please visit the [offical website](https://sponsor.ajay.app/).

 ## Installation